kmcelwee/load-forecasting/posts/day-long-load-forecasting.md

 ### Results

-We tested the new model on Texas's "North Central" region. ###The data can be found here###.
-While in reality the model would train daily, these models were strictly trained on the first 16 years of data (2002–2017) and tested on the final year (2018).
+We tested the new model on Texas's "North Central" region.
+[The data can be found here.](https://github.com/kmcelwee/load-forecasting/tree/main/data) While in reality the model would train daily, these models were strictly trained on the first 16 years of data (2002–2017) and tested on the final year (2018).
 To simulate weather forecasting uncertainty, we've added noise to historical weather data-Gaussian distributions with standard distributions of 2.5, 4, and 6 degrees for the 24, 48, and 72 hour groupings respectively.

 #### Accuracy